 - Informal probation.

-It is important to note that if the accused has no prior convictions for theft, a petty theft of property having a value of $50 or less may be charged as a mere infraction and will be punishable by a fine of not more than $250.
+It is important to note that if the accused has no prior convictions for theft or grand theft, a petty theft of property having a value of $50 or less may be charged as a mere infraction and will be punishable by a fine of not more than $250.